-- A. Permitted Uses: - 1.
-Uses permitted in Section 5.00 (A) Permitted Uses, A-1 Agricultural District.
-The definition of a farm for this district is "a lot used for agricultural or horticultural uses and (1) comprised of at least thirty five (35) acres, or (2) comprised of at least an undivided quarter-quarter section, less no more than five acres, including the abutting public road right-of-way to the centerline.
-However, if the right of way is owned by the road authority in fee simple, then the abutting public right-of-way shall not be included in determining parcel area." - B. Conditional Uses: (Also see Section 4.02, conditional Use.) - 1.
-Uses permitted in Section 5.00(B) conditional Uses, and A-1 Agricultural District, except Section 5.00(B) (9) (18). - C. Standards for Non farm Dwellings: Non farm dwellings shall be permitted only when they comply with all of the following standards: - 1.
+- 1. Uses permitted in Section 5.00 (A) Permitted Uses, A-1 Agricultural District, except Section 5.00 (A) (4).
+The definition of a farm for this district is "a lot used for agricultural or horticultural uses and (1) comprised of at least thirty five (35) acres, or (2) comprised of at least an undivided quarter-quarter section, less no more than five (5) acres, including the abutting public road right-of-way to the centerline.
+However, if the right-of-way is owned by the road authority in fee simple, then the abutting public right-of-way shall not be included in determining parcel area". - 2.
+New animal feedlots up to 100 animal units in size or expansions of existing feedlots up to 300 animal units in size.

+- B. Conditional Uses: (Also see Section 4.02, conditional Use.) - 1.
+Uses permitted in Section 5.00(B) conditional Uses, and A-1 Agricultural District, except Section 5.00(B) (9) (15) and (24). - 2.
+New animal feedlots exceeding one hundred (100) animal units or existing animal feedlots that increase their size to exceed three hundred (300) animal units, as regulated in Section 10.26. - 3.
+Solar energy farm (photovoltaic systems) - 4.
+Compost, Commercial Small Facility - C. Standards for Non-farm Dwellings: Non-farm dwellings shall be permitted only when they comply with all of the following standards: - 1.
 No more than two (2) dwelling units per quarter-quarter section shall be permitted.
-Where two (2) dwelling units or buildable non farm lots, or any combination thereof, exist within a quarterquarter section, no additional non farm dwelling shall be permitted. - 2.
+Where two (2) dwelling units or buildable non-farm lots, or any combination thereof, exist within a quarter-quarter section, no additional non-farm dwelling shall be permitted. - 2.
 No dwelling unit shall be permitted in areas identified as wetlands or flood plain. - 3.
-Any non farm dwelling shall be located on at least one-half (1/2) acre of non prime agricultural soils with a crop equivalent rating of 55 or less, or in a wooded area.
+Any non-farm dwelling shall be located on at least one-half (1/2) acre of non-prime agricultural soils with a crop equivalent rating of 55 or less, or in a wooded area.
 When a dwelling, which is not a mobile home, existed in its present location prior to April 16, 1983, this standard shall not apply. - 4.
-No non-farm dwelling in an A-3 district shall be located within onefourth (1/4) mile of an animal feedlot or manure storage facility not located on the same non-farm lot..

-Commentary: The purpose of the following section is to permit an existing farm dwelling to be subdivided from a farm subject to the limitations listed as "standards" in the following section:

-- D. Standards for Farmstead Dwellings: A farmstead dwelling may be created provided the following standards are complied with: - 1.
+No non-farm dwelling in an A-3 district shall be located within one-fourth (1/4) mile of an animal feedlot or manure storage facility upon property located in an A-1 or A-2 district. - Commentary: The purpose of the following section is to permit an existing farm dwelling to be subdivided from a farm subject to the limitations listed as "standards" in the following section. - D. Standards for Farmstead Dwellings: A farmstead dwelling may be created provided the following standards are complied with: - 1.
 A habitable farm dwelling must have legally existed on the farm in a habitable condition as of April 16, 1983. - 2.
 The farmstead dwelling is located within a farmstead boundary. - 3.
 Each parcel containing a farmstead dwelling must contain a minimum area of five (5) acres including the public road right-of-way, if any.
-However, if the right of way is owned by the road authority in fee simple, then the abutting public right-of-way shall not be included in determining parcel area. - 4.
-A parcel containing a farmstead dwelling shall not contain more than five (5) acres of prime cropland. - 5.
+However, if the right-of-way is owned by the road authority in fee simple, then the abutting public right-of-way shall not be included in determining parcel area..

+- 4. A parcel containing a farmstead dwelling shall not contain more than five (5) acres of prime cropland. - 5.
 Not more than one (1) farmstead dwelling is permitted per farm. - 6.
 If a farm contains more than one dwelling, only one of the dwellings may become a farmstead dwelling; the remaining dwelling or dwellings must remain on a farm or be removed from the parcel. - 7.
-Parcels containing farmstead dwellings shall conform with the area, lot width and acres requirements of this ordinance. - E. General District Regulations: - 1.
-The same as Section 5.00 (E) General District Regulations, A-1 Agricultural District, except for Subdivision 5, Lot Area Regulations. - 2.
-Lot Area Regulations: Each lot shall have an area of not less than two (2) acres, not including the road right-of-way, except when additional lot area may be required to meet Board of Health regulations.
+Parcels containing farmstead dwellings shall conform with the area, lot width and acres requirements of this ordinance.